peefeeyatko/c-group-project/README.md

 1. git clone project or download ZIP [https://github.com/peefeeyatko/c-group-project]
 2. `cd c-group-project`
-3. check if the `/images` diretory exists, if not create one
-3. check if the `/encrypted` diretory exists, if not create one
-3. check if the `/decrypted` diretory exists, if not create one
 3. to compile type command `make`
 4. to run executable type command `./main.out`